How to DJ with SPotify

 There are 3rd party software applications that can record music playing from your Spotify app on a Windows or Mac computer.
 Allowing you to effectively download and store ANY Spotify song locally for use in your DJ sets.

-For another option that does a similar job take a look at an Sidify Music Converter which you can download now and trial for free.
+Our favourite piece of software for this is called Tunespat which you can download now and trial for free.
 It allows you to download any tracks you can find on the Spotify desktop app.
 With this solution you just search for the songs you want on Spotify and then use the tunes kit app to download them.

 Download it for free from the link above and read on while its installing.
 The information in this guide is still very important if you plan to DJ with Spotify music.